 Search Engine Optimization (SEO)

 When someone is searching for something your site provides, he types some search words into a search engine like Google.
-Naturally, you want your site to come up on the first page of searches, and otherwise, the searcher will likely never arrive at your site.
+Naturally, you want your site to appear on the first page of searches; otherwise, the searcher will likely never arrive at your location.

-For you to be in the top 10 listings, your site needs to be optimized for the search engine spiders that crawl the Internet and rank your pages for relevance to key search words.
-That means your site probably needs professional help to make sure your keywords are properly selected and coded, you have plenty of links to other pages (and they work), and your content matches your keywords.
+To be in the top 10 listings, your site needs to be optimized for the search engine spiders that crawl the Internet and rank your pages for relevance to key search words.
+That means your site probably needs professional help to ensure your keywords are properly selected and coded, you have plenty of links to other pages (and they work), and your content matches your keywords.

 But there are things you can do yourself.
 First, look at the keywords on the sites of your competitors.
 To do that, go to the Web site.
 On your toolbar, click on View, then Source.
 A screen will open that displays the Web site’s “meta” codes.
 You should see Name, Content, and Keywords, followed by a list of words that describe the site’s content.